Contemporary Sports and Games (10452.1)

 2. UC graduates are global citizens - adopt an informed and balanced approach across professional and international boundaries

 2. UC graduates are global citizens - understand issues in their profession from the perspective of other cultures

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

 |2022||UC - Canberra, Bruce||Semester 1||07 February 2022||On-Campus||Dr Michael Davies|

-Appropriate weekly readings will also be uploaded onto the unit Canvas site throughout the teaching period.
+Where appropriate, additional weekly readings will be uploaded onto the unit's Canvas site throughout the teaching period.

 Submission of assessment items

 Extensions & Late submissions

 Approval of extenuating circumstances will be dependent upon the production of supporting documentation and at the discretion of the Unit Convener.